QFT as a set of ODEs: Details of free scalar theory

 \paragraph{OPE coefficient $C_{\f [\f^2]_m [\f^3]_q} C_{[\f^3]_q [\f^2]_n \f}$} Notice that here $[\f^3]_q$ denotes a collection of operators with degenerate scaling dimension $3\D_\f+q$ when $q$ is large enough.\footnote{More precisely, the generating function that counts triple-twist operators comes from

 where $t$ is an auxiliary variable.
 The factor $\frac{1}{1-t}$ counts descendants and so

 counts the degeneracy of primaries.
 For example, at $q=6$ and $q=8$ there are two triple-twist operators with the same scaling dimension.} This coefficient can be calculated in a similar way using harmonic analysis.
 The main difference is that one needs to use conformal partial waves in the comb channel instead of the snowflake channel.
 Additional subtleties appear because the triple-twist operator can be either parity-even ($q$ even) or parity-odd ($q$ odd), and one can obtain a closed form result for each sector.
 The full expression of $C_{\f [\f^2]_m [\f^3]_q} C_{[\f^3]_q [\f^2]_n \f}$ can be found in the ancillary notebook \texttt{testflows.nb}.\footnote{We thank Sebastian Harris for sharing with us the unpublished result of $C_{\f [\f^2]_m [\f^3]_q} C_{[\f^3]_q [\f^2]_n \f}$.}\ Importantly, they vanish when $n>\lfloor\frac{q}{2}\rfloor$.
+For a simpler expression valid when $m=n$, see eq.
+(D.12) in \cite{Antunes:2023kyz}

 \paragraph{OPE coefficient $C_{[\phi^2]_n\phi^4\phi^4}$} This OPE coefficient can be obtained in a way similar to that for $C_{\f\f[\f^2]_n}$ above.
 We consider the $B\del\del$ three-point function \be \left\langle \hat{\phi }^2(\tau=0,z=\xi)\phi ^4 \left(\tau_1=1\right)\phi ^4 \left(\tau_2=\infty \right)\right\rangle = \frac{192}{4!} \left(b_{\phi }^{\hat{\phi }}\right)^2 \chi ^{\Delta _{\phi }} =\sum _{n\geqslant 0} b_{\left[\phi ^2\right]_n}^{\hat{\phi }^2} C_{\phi^4 \phi^4 [\phi^2]_n} G_{2 \Delta _{\phi }+2 n}(\chi)\,, \ee where in the first equality the numerator 192 comes from all possible Wick contractions and the denominator comes from the normalisation of the operator $\f^4$ such that it has unit two-point function.
 Recall the cross ratios are related through $\chi=\frac{\xi^2}{1+\xi^2}$ (see section \ref{subsec:Confblock}).